 The origin of the Kernan family has been on one level quite straightforward and on another very elusive, a fact resulting from both oral family history and available historical records in North America for the family.
 Although these sources are quite clear regarding the ancestral country of origins of the family, little else is clear from them, particularly the specific county and city (or village) they came from.
 However, recently made available historical records in Ireland has provided these details.
-What is presently known about the origins of the Kernan family from oral family history and historical records will be discussed in the following, as well as some details about the origins of Kernans in general.
+What is presently known about the origins of the Kernan family from oral family history and historical records will be discussed in the following, as well as the origins of Kernans in general.

 Oral History & North American Historical Records

 Although there are some discrepancies between them, oral family history and available historical records for the Kernan family are clear about the country of origin for the family.
 According to both of these sources, the Kernan family traces back to Ireland.

 Oral family history on the subject of the origin of the Kernan family has been consistent over time.
 Although it was never much of a tradition to talk about such things, when the subject was ever brought up, it was always quite clear that the Kernan family came from Ireland.
 Additionally, it is clear from family documents that such a narrative about the family’s origin has been repeated across generations.
 The Bible of Delmar Clair Kernan (1908-1979), the father of my paternal grandfather, provides genealogical details about his father and grandfather based on what he had been told, and it clearly identifies Ireland as the ancestral origin of the family.